 The digital transition across the nation brings concrete changes.
 The shift from the conventional era to the modernization of technology has helped and accommodated human work in a more effective direction that saves energy, costs, and time (Ramadania et al., 2021).
 Without draining a lot of energy, each individual and community can communicate from different distances and locations without physically meeting face-to-face.
-The massive progress of a technology, unwittingly kills morality, social civilization, and human culture (Arogyaswamy, 2020; Defleur, 1982; Walsh, 2020).
-According to Holmes (2005), for example social media, which is seen as fragile and erodes humanity, includes deceiving the anti-climax reality situation of netizens.
-There are symptoms that appear when people start to neglect empathy in public spaces, campuses, entertainment venues, reunions, and even family routines that are busy playing smartphones without caring about the surrounding environment and the erosion of tolerance.
-"Social climbing" tends to build a reputation, so friends and other users on social media have the perception that "likes" and "comments" are part of success (Bardoscia et al., 2013; Holland-Smith, 2017).
+The massive progress of a technology unwittingly kills morality, social civilization, and human culture (Arogyaswamy, 2020; Defleur, 1982; Walsh, 2020).
+According to Holmes (2005), social media, which is seen as fragile and erodes humanity, includes deceiving the anti-climax reality of netizens.
+There are symptoms that appear when people start to neglect empathy in public spaces, campuses, entertainment venues, reunions, and even family routines because they are too busy playing smartphones without caring about the surrounding environment or the erosion of tolerance.
+"Social climbing" tends to build a reputation, so friends and other users on social media have the perception that "likes", and "comments" are part of success (Bardoscia et al., 2013; Holland-Smith, 2017).

-From contexts such as: Facebook (FB) and WhatsApp (WA), which are popularly installed and loved by generations, are vulnerable to racism, verbal acts that hurt other people's feelings, sexual harassment, crime through data leakage, and other disgraceful actions (Endeley, 2018; Fatehkia, O'Brien & Weber, 2019; Wijnberg & Le-Khac, 2021; van Steden & Mehlbaum, 2021).
-On the other hand, in the terminology of "happiness", the status features provided by these two types of platforms do take over from individual fatigue, but are only "pseudo".
-A series of actions that cannot be accounted for by certain individuals to be traded for certain purposes.
-FB and WA are interconnected, where these two devices complement each other with the motive of making it easier for users (Jang-Jaccard & Nepal, 2014).
-Then, the authentication option is also verified from the e-mail.
-It is conceivable, if one of them is breached and misused to weaken the user in the temporary to permanent period.
-In fact, an easy way for social climbing predators to see and track individual performance is through the activity level of social media users or individual desires that promote their interests through uploading photos, statuses, and sharing videos about everyday life.
+Social media such as Facebook (FB) and WhatsApp (WA), which are popularly installed and loved by generations, are vulnerable to racism, verbal acts that hurt other people's feelings, sexual harassment, crime through data leakage, and other disgraceful actions (Endeley, 2018; Fatehkia, O'Brien & Weber, 2019; Wijnberg & Le-Khac, 2021; van Steden & Mehlbaum, 2021).
+On the other hand, in the terminology of "happiness", the status features provided by these two types of platforms do take over from individual fatigue but are only "pseudo."
+A series of actions that cannot be accounted for by certain individuals are to be traded for certain purposes.
+FB and WA are interconnected, and these two devices complement each other with the motive of making it easier for users (Jang-Jaccard & Nepal, 2014).
+Then, the authentication option is also verified from the email.
+It is conceivable if one of them is breached and misused to weaken the user in the temporary to permanent period.
+In fact, an easy way for social climbing predators to see and track individual performance is through the activity level of social media users or individual desires that promote their interests through photos uploaded, status updates, and videos sharing about everyday life.
 Like a "game", netizens' behavior is a "slice of a circle" that shows emotional expression (Çelik, 2016; Fu et al., 2021; Fu et al., 2022).

-For example, in emerging markets that adhere to a "democratic system", Indonesia provides autonomy for its citizens who use social media openly and freely.
-Yet, this does not appear in China, where social media applications are controlled by a government that implements "socialism" closing and restricting access to widespread news from outside influences who are afraid to destroy the harmony of national unity, mass panic, avoiding outside public opinion, and political propaganda.
-(Creemers, 2017).
-Bamman, O'Connor & Smith (2012), Gallagher & Miller (2021), Ruan, Knockel & Crete-Nishihata (2021), Qin, Strömberg & Wu (2012), and Zheng (2013) commented on the tendency towards "foreign doctrine" it is inseparable from the "trade war", including technology with other countries, which triggers China to empower and appreciate domestic creativity more than foreign works whose confidentiality is still in doubt.
+For example, in emerging markets that adhere to a "democratic system", Indonesia provides autonomy for its citizens, who use social media openly and freely.
+This does not happen in China, where social media applications are controlled by a government that implements "socialism", closing and restricting access to widespread news from outside influences that might destroy the harmony of national unity through mass panic, avoiding outside public opinion, and political propaganda.
+Creemers (2017), Bamman, O'Connor & Smith (2012), Gallagher & Miller (2021), Ruan, Knockel & Crete-Nishihata (2021), Qin, Strömberg & Wu (2012), and Zheng (2013) see the tendency of "foreign doctrine" being inseparable from the "trade war", including technology exchanges with other countries, which triggers China to empower and appreciate domestic creativity more than foreign works whose confidentiality is still in doubt.